qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 can be `strong`[^ordered], required for some applications.

 The `wal_delta` transfer method only transfers the difference between two shards.
-More specifically, it transfers all operations that were missed in the target shard.
-The write-ahead log of both shards is used to resolve this.
-There are two important benefits: 1.
-This method will be very fast, because it only transfers the difference rather than all data.
-While the transfer operation is happening, any newly incoming operations are included in the difference that is transferred.
-2. The consistency and ordering guarantees can be `strong`[^ordered], required for some applications.
-A disadvantage is that: applicability is limited, because the write-ahead logs normally don't hold more than 64MB of recent operations.
+More specifically, it transfers all operations that were missed to the target shard.
+The [WAL] of both shards is used to resolve this.
+There are two
+benefits: 1. it will be very fast, because it only transfers the difference rather than all data.
+2. The ordering guarantees can be `strong`[^ordered], required for some applications.
+Two disadvantages are: 1. it can only be used to transfer to a shard that already exists on the other node.
+2. applicability is limited because the WALs normally don't hold more than 64MB of recent operations.
+But that should be enough for a node that quickly restarts, to upgrade for example.
 If a delta cannot be resolved, this method automatically falls back to `stream_records` which equals to transferring the full shard.

 The `stream_records` method is currently used as default.
 This may change in the future.
 As of Qdrant 1.9.0 `wal_delta` is used for automatic shard replications to recover dead shards.

+[WAL]: ../../concepts/storage/#versioning

 ## Replication